Fall-Back/SVG/README.md

 SVG
 ===

-A pattern to include SVG's in the best possible way without penalising any particular user group
+A pattern to include SVG's in the best possible way without penalising any particular user group.